 5.1 Architecture

 The XR Baseline Client represents the functionalities, the peripherals, and the interfaces that are present on a generic XR UE.
-The actual device may be realized by a single device, or a combination of devices linked together.
+The XR Baseline Client reference architecture is shown in Figure 5.1-1The actual device may be realized by a single device, or a combination of devices linked together.
 The details on how to instantiate an XR Baseline Client in the context of a service or deployment scenario is left for the respective Work Items and Study Items to define.

-Figure 4.3.1-1 - XR Baseline terminal architecture
+Figure 5.1-1 - XR Baseline terminal architecture and interfaces

 5.2 Description of the functional blocks